 In Sacramento County, TUPE also provides technical assistance to school districts to develop effective tobacco education programs.
-Local work is overseen by the Prevention & Early Intervention Department at the Sacramento County Office of Education (SCOE), which provides technical assistance and training opportunities for educators and community members interested in preventing tobacco use among youth.
+Local work is overseen by the Prevention & Early Intervention Department at the Sacramento County Office of Education (SCOE), which provides technical assistance and training for educators and community members.

-- Fruity smells without an obvious source—Vaping can have a fruity smell even if there is not any smoke.
+- Fruity smells without an obvious source—vaping can have a fruity smell even if there is no smoke

-- Possessing an abundance of USB drives and/or asthma inhalers—Vaping devices can be disguised as USB drives or appear similar to inhalers.
+- Possessing an abundance of USB drives and/or asthma inhalers—vaping devices can be disguised as USB drives or look similar to inhalers

 - American Lung Association’s Statement on E-cigarettes